-County Championship: Wayne Madsen makes century but Worcestershire beat Derbyshire
+County Championship: Wayne Madsen century - but Worcestershire beat Derbyshire

 |Specsavers County Championship Division Two, New Road, day four|

 |Worcestershire 475-7 dec: Clarke 194, Leach 107* & 43-1: Mitchell 28*|

 |Derbyshire 248: Leach 5-60 & 266: Madsen 100, Hosein 59|

 |Worcestershire (23 pts) beat Derbyshire (3 pts) by nine wickets|

 Worcestershire completed their season with a nine-wicket win over Derbyshire to secure third place in Division Two.

 After Wayne Madsen had hit exactly 100, his sixth Championship ton of the summer, first-innings centurion Harvey Hosein got to 59 to take his total of runs in the match to 167 at New Road.